juliuszfedyk/fahrenheiter/README.md

 Colors were taken from [this pattern](https://coolors.co/palette/e63946-f1faee-a8dadc-457b9d-1d3557)

+Developed with node `18.4.0`, should work with LTS

 ## The good and the bad

 - I had to move from Webstorm to VSCode, as Svelte + Pretter + Webstorm did not work.